colejohnson66/iFirmware/README.md

 ## Roadmap

-Ultimately, this website is designed to be a replacement for my popular (but no longer updated) program, [iDecryptIt](https://sourceforge.net/projects/idecryptit/) (with many added features).
+Ultimately, this website is designed to be a place for all my knowledge regarding Apple's iDevice platform.
-This includes the ability to display keys for a given firmware, decrypt any firmware file, and more.
-All the decrypting will be done locally through JavaScript with no server involvement.

 ## License